greenboxal/doggohub/doc/ci/review_apps/index.md

 A list of examples used with Review Apps can be found below:

-- [Use with NGINX][app-nginx] - Use NGINX and the shell executor of GitLab Runner to deploy a simple HTML website.
+- [Use with NGINX][app-nginx] - Use NGINX and the shell executor of DoggoHub Runner to deploy a simple HTML website.

 And below is a soon to be added examples list: